NewryBenson/Binary-Kiwi-GA/README.md

   The wind properties of the most massive stars in the core of R136"

 The code contains elements of the Pikaia algorithm of Charbonneau+ 1995, but in the basis is different.
+In practice, exploration is faster when employing a different way of mutation.
+The original method (parameters are decoded in strings) is also implemented, but not tested.